SEMICeu/adms-ap_validator_api/README.md

 Optionally, the following parameters may be provided:
     <ol>
-    <li>the session Id, this should be the current time in millisecond as a integer.
+    <li>the session Id, this should be the current time in millisecond as an integer.
 If not filled in, the session Id will be automatically generated. </li>
     </ol>

 Example: